uw-dims/trident-user-manual/docs/source/trustgroupuser.rst

 changes.

-Because PGP keys are so fundamental to encrypted email in Trident, one of the very first tasks that a new user must perform is to upload a
+Because PGP keys are so fundamental to encrypted email in Trident, one of the very first tasks that a new user must perform is to upload a PGP key.
+This is covered in Section :ref:`tridenttrainingmanual:userPGPKeysManagement` of :ref:`tridenttrainingmanual:tridenttrainingmanual`.

 If you have not used PGP before, take some time to review the following guides to get a complete picture of how public/private key cryptography works in